Henry Colborn (or Colbron) Trust

 Overview

-The Henry Colborn Trust, formally registered as “Henry Colborn (or Colbron)” (Charity No. 310961), is a long-established educational charity founded by a codicil to will dated 1 August 1655.
+The Henry Colborn Trust, formally registered as “Henry Colborn (or Colbron)” (Charity No. 310961), is a long-established educational charity founded by a codicil dated August 1655.
 Administered by the Worshipful Company of Merchant Taylors, the Trust operates with a highly focused geographic remit, supporting only children who live full-time in the Parish of Ashwell, Hertfordshire.
-With an annual income of approximately £98,000, the Trust provides special benefits not typically covered by local education authorities, focusing on educational, sporting, and recreational activities.
-The charity is governed by three trustees who receive no remuneration, and it has no employees or trading subsidiaries.
-Recent financial data shows the Trust spent £117,117 in the year ending July 2024, indicating active grant-making despite a slight deficit.
+With an annual income of approximately £99,000, the Trust provides special benefits not typically covered by local education authorities, focusing on educational, sporting, and recreational activities.
+The charity is governed by trustees who receive no remuneration, and it has no employees or trading subsidiaries.
+Recent financial data shows the Trust spent £88,727 in the year ending July 2023, and approved grants totaling £72,299 in 2024, indicating active grant-making to support Ashwell Primary School, other groups benefitting children and young people of the village, and a small number of individuals.

 Funding Priorities